 The Corporation plans to conduct further exploration on its exploration projects.
 Further exploration and corporate costs are expected to be funded through future equity financing.
-As of the date of this MD&A, the Corporation has approximately \$6.9 million in cash and cash equivalents.
+As of the date of this MD&A, the Corporation has approximately \$6.3 million in cash and cash equivalents.
 Exploration will continue to focus on mineralization hosted in tourmaline breccia pipes.
 Surface exploration over the northern half of the property has largely been completed and drill targets have been defined.
-Approximately 15,000 additional metres are planned for high priority breccia pipe targets in this area pending approval of drill permits.
-The goal of this drilling, combined with previous drilling, is to produce the first mineral resource estimate for the project in 2020.
+On August 15 we were granted the necessary permits and started our planed drilling program which consists of approximately 15,000 additional metres for high priority breccia pipe targets in this area..
+The goal of this drilling, combined with previous drilling, is to produce the first mineral resource estimate for the project in 2021.
 Metallurgical studies will be completed to complement the resource estimate.
 Additional surface exploration work will continue on the south half of the Soledad Project to define additional drill targets, which will be tested once permits for this area are obtained.
 Based on the level of exploration activity, the Corporation will continue its community relations and development program in the areas close to the Soledad Project.